 The SOC 2 audit is complicated, and there’s a lot of nuance between each control and the different policies required.
 So a readiness assessment with your auditor is a great starting point.
 It’s a top-down overview of everything that’s needed for the audit and the company’s current security posture so they can figure out what they need.
 That allows for a smoother planning process.
 And arranging for check-ins on your way to the finish line ensures everything is properly in place for your audit.

 It’s important to remember that management has to take responsibility for the policies, processes and controls that are implemented.
 The auditor shouldn’t be drafting any of that information.
 If you need someone to draft information, we’re happy to help.
-For more on how to select an auditor, check out our SOC 2 Survival Guide.
+For more on how to select an auditor, check out our SOC 2 Survival Guide in the banner below.

 Trust Service Categories